tushar-c/tushar-c.github.io/_posts/2018-6-18-Installing-and-setting-up-our-development-environment.md

 **----------------------------------------------------------------------------------------------------------------------------**

 This completes the setup phase.
-In the next post we review some relevant basics of Python programming.
+In the next post we will see some relevant basics of Python programming.

 Thanks for Reading!